Tofig Aliyev

 Tofig Aliyev (born 29 November 2004 in Baku) is an Azerbaijani athlete who competes in trampoline gymnastics.

-At the 2025 World Games in Chengdu, he achieved a historic milestone by landing the world’s first “full-full-full” — a triple backflip where each somersault includes a complete 360° twist.
+At the 2025 World Games in Chengdu, he achieved a historic milestone by landing the world's first “full-full-full"— a triple backflip where each somersault includes a complete 360° twist.

+In February 2026, at the Trampoline Gymnastics and Tumbling World Cup in Baku, Tofig Aliyev won the silver medal.